 -In conference play last year, OSU averaged 7.3 yards per play.
 Think about how impressive that is.
 It is the highest figure for any Big 12 offense in this time period.
 Baylor averaged 7.6 yards per play when they gained 700 yards against West Virginia this weekend.
-Imagine sustaining that over an entire conference season5.
+Imagine sustaining that over an entire conference season[5.
+This is stupid, I don’t think we’ll ever truly appreciate how sick that squad was for another decade or so.].
 The average for all teams not named OSU during the Gundy era is 5.5.

--The undisputed three best offenses in recent conference history are 2005 Texas, 2008 Oklahoma, and 2011 OSU6.
+-The undisputed three best offenses in recent conference history are 2005 Texas, 2008 Oklahoma, and 2011 OSU[6.
+Would be a fun round robin tournament.].
 Two out of the three featured teams that played for the national title.
 If we beat Iowa State, all three of them do.
 I will never get over that loss.
 Who thinks WVU will move into this elite neighborhood this year?

 -What caused the league-wide decrease in offensive production in 2009?
 Graham Harrell, Chase Daniel, and Josh Freeman went to the NFL, Sam Bradford and Zac Robinson got hurt, and Dez got suspended.
 Colt McCoy was really the only quarterback that made D-coordinators nervous that year.

 -Big 12 offenses have shown improvement since the dip in 2009, and by all indications 2012 could battle with 2008 for the best offensive year in recent history.

 -OSU is the best offensive program in yards/play and the second best in points/play over this entire time period (we narrowly trail UT in points/play)